bdfd/bdfd/README.md

 - 🥅 2021 Goals: Contribute more to Open Source projects on Github as well as Kaggle DS project
 - 📄 Know about my experiences visit @ [🌐 Personal Portfolio][website]
 - 📝 I regularly write articles on Kaggle and Youtube
-- 💬 Ask me about Python, Node.js, and Vue.js
+- 💬 Ask me about Node.js, and Vue.js
 - 📫 How to reach me at bdfd2005@gmail.com
 - ⚡ Fun fact: I love to draw and play guitar and dota2